 All students must submit the following items as part of their Cal Poly SLO application:

-In addition to meeting the transfer requirements, you’ll need to have achieved/earned the following:
+In addition to meeting the aforementioned requirements, you’ll need to have achieved/earned the following:

 • Finish 30 units of Gen Ed Requirements.